demo15 of Im2mesh package

 ans = 1×2

+Compared this with the size of the image, we notice a 0.5 shifting in x y coordinates.
 I forgot why there is 0.5 shifting in x y coordinates since some code in Im2mesh were written by me many years ago.
-Perhaps I want to be consistent with MATLAB built-in function bwboundaries.
+Probably I want to be consistent with MATLAB built-in function bwboundaries.

 figure